Designations Congruent with Things: A Correspondence In Two Parts

 Letter to Mako, attempt eight.

 Maks, hey, sorry I haven’t contacted you.
-Funny story, I really cannot see at all, and Hermann is super traumatized about anything having to do with the PPDC right now, so I hate to ask him to check my email.
+Funny story, I really can’t see at all, and Hermann is super traumatized about anything having to do with the PPDC right now, so I hate to ask him to check my email.

 Wait, is this even on?